tdnguyen04/flashcard/README.md

 - [x] **A list of card pairs is created**
 - [x] **Clicking on the card shows the corresponding component of the information pair**
 - [x] **Clicking the next button displays a random new card**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented: